Quantum no-go theorems in causality respecting systems in presence of closed timelike curves: Tweaking the Deutsch condition: Conclusion

 \section{Conclusion}

 In summary, we find that cloning and deleting of quantum information are possible in causality respecting quantum systems provided we allow it to interact with a closed timelike curve.
-These phenomena are impossible if we disallow the interaction.
-We show that the phenomena of cloning and deleting are possible in the presence of CTCs due to two other phenomena, viz., popping up and elimination of quantum information, that seem to be natural to CR systems in presence of CTCs.
+These phenomena are impossible if we disallow the interaction with CTC.
+We show that the phenomena of cloning and deleting are possible in the presence of CTCs due to two other phenomena, viz., popping up and elimination of quantum information, that seem to be natural to CR systems in the presence of CTCs.
 We moreover prove that teleportation of an arbitrary quantum state, even approximately, from a CR system to a CTC cannot occur, although teleportation between two CR systems is known to be possible.
-We also find limits to the creation of entangled states between a CR system and a CTC.\\
+We also find limits to the creation of entangled states between a CR system and a CTC, and between two CRs in the presence of a CTC.\\

-It is interesting to mention here of a result by Hardy \cite{Hardy}, which shows that it is possible to build a toy model of the physical world in which teleportation is possible and no-cloning is valid, while the system has a local realistic description.
+It is interesting to mention here a result by Hardy \cite{Hardy}, which shows that it is possible to build a toy model of the physical world in which teleportation is possible and no-cloning is valid, while the system has a local realistic description.
 It was later shown \cite{noncommuting} that if one considers an arbitrary set of commuting quantum states, then any member of the set can be teleported through a separable shared quantum state.
-The shared quantum state, being separable, has a local hidden variable description, and an arbitrary set of commuting quantum states, since it may contain nonorthogonal quantum states, cannot be cloned (in causality respecting quantum systems), although can be (quantum mechanically) broadcast \cite{broadcasting}.
+The shared quantum state, being separable, has a local hidden variable description, and an arbitrary set of commuting quantum states, since it may contain nonorthogonal quantum states, that cannot be cloned (in causality respecting quantum systems), although can be (quantum mechanically) broadcast \cite{broadcasting}.
 In this paper, we found that a CR system in the presence of a CTC has the opposite behavior: Teleportation is disallowed, while cloning is possible.\\